 Like many of the local young people, I spent a lot of my free time practicing many Summer and Winter outdoor sports from skin diving to caving, hiking, rock climbing and all kind of skiing.
 Since my early teen-age years, photography was a fun companion and a natural complement to my adventures.

 Through time, I experimented with a number of subjects including Nature, classic architecture, travel, portrait and performing arts.
 I used a variety of 2 1/4" and 35mm film gear and built my own darkroom where I pulled b&w and Cibachrome color prints.
 In 1980, I acquired my Italian license as a freelance photographer.

 In 1985, I moved to New York and married my soul mate and "accomplice in arts".
 For years, we pursued outdoor photography together with 4x5", 2 1/4" and 35mm film cameras, then she went back to her silk and watercolor paintings.
-Our traveling did not stop as she loves to paint plein air.
+Our traveling did not stop as she loves hiking and painting plein air.
 In 2004, I switched completely to digital photography with APS-C and M43 equipment.
 Together and by myself, we had a number of gallery shows, participated in most of the leading art festivals in the NE, were published on three continents and collected our share of awards.

 Today, I shoot and sell, part-time, fine art photography with Olympus and Panasonic M43 gear.
 I process my captures with state-of-the-art software and do my own printing with Epson large format printers mostly on watercolor paper and canvas.
 I occasionally restore old and damaged pictures and reproduce artwork in my home little studio which I built especially for my indoor fine art studies.

 My main career has been in military and industrial electronics as a test and quality engineer, manager and consultant.
 In 2007, I moved into the building energy conservation industry.
 I am currently teaching building operations, maintenance and energy management for the City University of NY.